DiffCrysGen: A Generative Diffusion Model for Accelerated Design of Inorganic Crystalline Materials: Discussion

 Diffusion models represent a paradigm shift in the generative design of novel materials.
 Our study demonstrates that, when trained on sufficiently large datasets, a powerful and expressive diffusion model can inherently learn the complex correlations among atom types, atomic coordinates, and lattice parameters within a single, unified latent space.
 This approach obviates the need for handcrafted inductive biases or physics-based constraints, thereby simplifying the generative framework.

 Our model, DiffCrysGen, exemplifies this capability by successfully generating diverse, novel crystalline materials, which exhibit thermodynamic stability and metastability, and dynamic stability.
 Even though the generation process was random and unconditional, we are able to identify a number of RE-free magnets, both permanent FM candidates with large saturation magnetization, and metallic AFMs, a testament to the diversity of the generated pool.
-The efficiency of this discovery pipeline is particularly noteworthy.
+The efficiency of this design pipeline is particularly noteworthy.
 By leveraging DiffCrysGen's generative power, alongside our hierarchical ML and DFT filtering, we identified 28 high-performance materials from a pool of 187 generated materials.
 We emphasize that to keep the model architecture simple, we did not enforce equivariance to atom permutations, rotations, or reflections, unlike previous approaches~\cite{mattergen,DiffCSP,DiffCSP++,chemeleon}.
 Despite this, the model achieved competitive performance.

-Ultimately, DiffCrysGen is a true game-changer for materials discovery through its ultra-rapid exploration speed of vast and complex materials spaces, dramatically accelerating the search for novel materials with targeted, high-performance properties.
+Ultimately, DiffCrysGen is a true game-changer for materials design through its ultra-rapid exploration speed of vast and complex materials spaces, dramatically accelerating the search for novel materials with targeted, high-performance properties.

 Despite its remarkable advantages, DiffCrysGen can be improved further.
 For example, in a small number of cases ($1.97\%$), the model generates materials with overlapping atoms in the unit cell.
 We believe that incorporating specifically crafted loss functions can more efficiently handle local geometry and resolve this issue.